-expected to comply with the fundamental principles of objectivity, integrity and professional behaviour.
-In relation to assurance clients, independence underpins these requirements.
+In relation to assurance clients, independence is the cornerstone of our practice.
 Compliance with these principles is fundamental to serving the capital markets and our clients.

-The PwC Global Independence Policy is based on the IESBA Code of Ethics for Professional Accountants, and it contains minimum standards with which PwC Network firms are committed to comply.
+The PwC Global Independence Policy is based on the IESBA International Code of Ethics for Professional Accountants, and it contains minimum standards with which PwC Network firms are committed to comply.
 They include methods that are to be followed to maintain independence from clients, when necessary.